AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/track-post-processing-assets.md

 ## View job logs

 A GET method that retrieves logs for a given job ID.
 This API fetches the logs of the asset processing job.
 The processingid is mandatory.
-This API provides the offset/limit as well as tail strategy.
+The API provides offset and limit parameters, as well as a tailing strategy.

 **Request URL**